Escape to Cairns and Tropical North Queensland this winter. Here are 12 things to do in Cairns and places to visit in the tropical north.

 Once at Kuranda, leave plenty of time to explore the galleries, markets, cafes, walking tours, wildlife sanctuaries and a cruise aboard the Kuranda Riverboat before returning by steam train to the flatlands.

-3-Port Douglas markets
+Visit the Port Douglas markets

 By now you’ve probably noticed those swaying sugar cane fields and you can sample some energy inducing sugar cane juice at the heaving Sunday morning markets in Port Douglas.

 Teeming with hand-made products and local produce, the markets have been operational for 20 years and by the time they pack-up at 1.30pm, it’s surely beer o’clock?

 There’s plenty of eating options within strolling distance including light snacks and coffee at the Whileaway Bookshop; one of those storybook shops they just don’t make anymore.

 Just out of Port Douglas at Wildlife Habitat, get cosy with some of the natives in the grassland, wetland and rainforest habitats.

 Hug a koala, slither with reptiles and join the flitting birds on the boardwalks including the flightless cassowary bird who may join you for a stroll.